stackOcean-official/r-naive-bayes-showcase/README.md

-# r-shiny-docker-sample
+# kisu-bonito

-Sample Deployment of a R Machine-Learning Model using Docker
+Deployment of a R Naive Bayes classifier using Docker

 ## How to run